Share this page:

 • Learn how to extract steroid hormones from biological samples

-• Study and follow laboratory safety guidelines, operations and polices
+• Learn and follow laboratory safety guidelines, operations, and polices

-• Interact with scientists, students and staff conducting research across numerous taxa and disciplines
+• Have the opportunity to interact with scientists, students and staff conducting research across numerous taxa and disciplines.

-• Must be available to devote a minimum of 20 hours a week, with willingness to be available outside normal business hours, including weekends and holidays
+• Must be available to devote a minimum of 40 hours a week Monday – Friday, with willingness to be periodically available outside normal business hours

 • Good written and verbal communication skills